Ben-Elsom/Market_place_T2A2/README.md

 #### Sitemap

-DATA STRUCTURE
-Question has many comments, users.
-Has one owner
--	Prize
--	Closing time
--	Owner
--	Title
--	Description
--	Response cost
--	ID
-User
--	Username
--	Password
--	Account balance
--	Total winnings
-Comment has one question, owner
--	Question
--	Owner
--	Body
--	Number of Likes
-Like has one user, comment
--	Owner
--	comment

-#### Describe the way tasks are allocated and tracked in your project
+#### Describe the way tasks are allocated and tracked in your project DONE
 In my project I am using a trello board to track the tasks that need to be completed for this assignment.

 Each card in my trello board is built around a user story and the steps that I will need to complete to make that user story a reality are listed in a checklist inside that card.
 This checklist also includes things like adding validation or other checks that I will need to perform to ensure that the user can complete their user story with no errors.